vuejs/vue-migration-helper/README.md

 # vue-migration-helper <sup>`RC`</sup>

 > CLI tool to aid in migration from Vue 1.x to 2.0.
 It scans files for Vue-specific code and provides detailed warnings when deprecated patterns are found.
+It cannot reliably catch _every_ deprecation, but should get you 80% of the way there.

 ![Screenshot](http://i.imgur.com/aHh5TfR.png)